 When renting to private tenants we take full references, usually from their employer, previous landlord, Experian credit checks and bank account validation.
 Payments are due every calendar month, in advance, starting from the commencement of the tenancy agreement.
 To make it easier we do encourage tenants to pay their rent by standing order.
 However, should they pay by debit card or bank transfer, you must allow time for this to clear in our bank before forwarding the payment on to you.

 We request a deposit for all tenancies.
-For private tenants, the deposit is usually equal to ONE month’s rent plus one hundred pounds.
+For private tenants, the deposit is usually equal to five weeks’ rent.

 Deposits are held in a government-backed scheme through the Deposit Protection Service (DPS) to help ensure the tenant looks after the property and as a safeguard against any unpaid rent.
 It is refundable at the end of a tenancy, only after the tenant has vacated the property, providing the property and their rent account are in an acceptable condition.